dhanalrv/IPL_Cricket_Best_11_player_Analysis/README.md

 5. Created the report for Openers ,Middle Order anchor , Lower Order Anchor , Lower Middle Order Anchor ,Specialist Fast bowlers ,Player detals by match , Final Team.
    	* IPL Cricket Best 11.pbix
+6. Used the line graph to show the trend of the different metrics for players.
+7. Used the simple table to show the eligible player based on the filters and metrics considered for different category player.
+Induced the enhanced tool tip where it shows the stats of player over matches.
+8. On the player Analysis the Final 11 team was identified and slicers helped the dashboard more interactive & dynamic.